ricab/scope_guard/README.md

-functor, a lambda, a bind result, a std::function, a reference to any of these, or any other callable, as long as it respects a few [preconditions](#preconditions-in-detail) &ndash; most of which are enforced during compilation and the rest being hopefully intuitive.
+functor, a lambda, a bind result, a std::function, a reference to any of these, or any other callable, as long as it respects a few [preconditions](#preconditions-in-detail) &ndash; most of which are enforced during compilation, the rest being hopefully intuitive.

 All necessary code is provided in a [single header](scope_guard.hpp) (the remaining code is for tests).